 Accidents Due to Vehicle Malfunction

 Have you gotten a recall notice on your vehicle?
-Do you have any issues with your car like bad brakes, alignment issues, lights, or any other malfunction that you are aware of?
+Do you have any issues with your cars like bad brakes, alignment issues, lights, or any other malfunction that you are aware of?

 Well if one of these malfunctions causes an accident, regardless of the situation, you may be found to be at fault.

-If you are involved in an accident, and you had prior knowledge to an issue that your vehicle had, the case can become significantly more complicated.
+If you are involved in an accident, and you had prior knowledge of an issue that your vehicle had, the case can become significantly more complicated.

 What Are Examples of Vehicle Malfunction?